rhou89/Qptimizer/README.md

 For problems without known best solutions, we use similar quantity time-to-target (TTT) to assess the performance.
 The target could be the best known answer or some estimates.

 ### Algorithms
+All the algorithm are benchmarked with the Python code we developed in the src folder, which makes sure that we care comparing "apples" to "apples".
+You are welcome to fork and use the source codes since all the algorithms have been published in some journals and/or preprints.

 #### Available now
 - Monte Carlo methods (random walkers)
   - Simulated annealing